History of the Los Angeles Angels: Postseason drought (1990–1999)

 In 1995, the year of the Angels' worst regular season collapse, the Los Angeles Rams had moved to St. Louis, citing the deteriorating conditions at Anaheim Stadium as a primary cause for the move.
 Angels management, stuck in an aging, oversized "white elephant" of a stadium, hinted the team might be moved from Southern California as well.

+In 1996, KCAL-TV became the broadcast television home of the Angels, replacing KTLA after 32 seasons.

 In 1997, negotiations between the Angels and the city of Anaheim for renovation of Anaheim Stadium ended with an agreement to rehabilitate and downsize the facility into a baseball-only stadium once more.
-One condition of the stadium agreement was that the Angels could sell naming rights to the renovated stadium, so long as the new name was one "containing Anaheim therein."
+One condition of the stadium agreement was that the Angels could sell naming rights to the renovated stadium, so long as the new name was one "containing Anaheim therein".
 Anaheim Stadium was almost immediately renamed Edison International Field of Anaheim, though it was almost always referred to as simply Edison Field.
 Sportscasters also referred to the stadium at the time as The Big Ed, with a few others continuing to use the Big A nickname and, at times, Anaheim Stadium.

-Another condition of the stadium renovation agreement was that the team name itself be one "containing Anaheim therein."
+Another condition of the stadium renovation agreement was that the team name itself be one "containing Anaheim therein".
 The emerging Disney ownership was itself in the process of renovating and upgrading its aging Disneyland park.
-Disney hoped to market Anaheim as a "destination city", much the same way it had done with Orlando, Florida, where Walt Disney World was located.
+Disney hoped to market Anaheim as a "destination city", much the same way it had done with Orlando, Florida, where Walt Disney World was located while also making an "ESPN West" that would show the Angels and Ducks (which eventually fell through).
 Accordingly, the team changed its name again, to the Anaheim Angels on November 19, 1996.
-Many fans of the team protested the name change, believing the Anaheim name was small-time, though in time the protests fizzled out.

-Team uniforms changed in 1997 as well.
-The familiar "A-N-G-E-L-S" spelled out on the jersey front was replaced with a logo designed by Disney Studios, being a stylized form of the team name with an enlarged angel wing to the left of the "A", on new pinstriped vest jerseys.
-These uniforms were universally ridiculed, being referred to as the "softball beer league" uniforms by Chris Berman of ESPN and as "periwinkle jerseys" by many Angel fans.